 Will I need to sing?

 I ask my children to sing.
 I find that the younger ones sing more enthusiastically than the slightly older children, as they haven’t learned to feel awkward in that kind of situation yet.
 If adults want to take music exams then they do need to sing in lessons to be able to practise for the aural components of examinations.
-You don’t need to ‘be able to sing’ to take a music exam, so don’t feel that you need to be a good singer to have piano lessons.
+You don’t need to ‘be able to sing’ to take a music exam, so don’t feel that you need to be a good singer to have instrument lessons.

 If you'd like to find out more about instrument lessons with Jenna, please get in touch by clicking the button below, or head over to the Fanfare Music Facebook page for tips and ideas for enjoying the piano/guitar and music in general.